Muth80/https---github.com-Muth80-quizzed/README.md

 # Quizzed App

+**Inspiration**

+Quizzed was born out of a passion for education and a desire to create a platform that makes learning more accessible and enjoyable.
+I often found myself seeking engaging ways to expand our knowledge beyond the traditional classroom setting.

+My journey began with a simple idea: Why not build a platform that not only tests knowledge but also nurtures curiosity?
+I envisioned a space where users could challenge themselves, gain instant insights, and track their progress – all while having fun.
+Quizzed is the realization of that vision.

+**My Story**

+I spent countless hours designing interactive quizzes, perfecting the user interface, and brainstorming ways to make Quizzed both informative and enjoyable.

+I’m proud to say that this project represents not only my technical skills but also my commitment to lifelong learning.
+It's a testament to the Holberton School's mission of fostering holistic growth in its students.

 Welcome to Quizzed, a simple web application that allows users to take quizzes on various topics.
 This project provides a user-friendly interface for taking quizzes and viewing quiz results.

 ![Welcome-To-Quizzed](https://github.com/Muth80/quizzed/assets/117746069/2d2b25cc-7253-4c6d-9f64-4755b1c06885)